 The Boteh teardrop motif is found throughout the Mosque, represents the ideas of eternal spirit and the season of autumn.
 The classes will focus on the arts and crafts of Afghanistan and the development of this mysterious motif and its application from Persia to India.

-30% of the registrations will be donated to the supporting crafts in Afghanistan via the wonderful charity https://www.turquoisemountain.org/donate
+30% of the registrations were donated to the supporting crafts in Afghanistan via the wonderful charity https://www.turquoisemountain.org/donate

 Please wait after making the donation to be redirected to the registration page.